mika-sims/CLI-matic/README.md

 - After this point, we go to the 'Deploy' section of the menu and press the 'Deploy Branch' button and deploy our project.

     ![clone-image](assets/deployment-images/heroku-9.png)

+## Credits

+### Code

+- While researching how I can use the Python class in the API call, a content I came across on StackOverflow allowed me to create the Weather class in the weather.py file.
+I can't share the link here because I couldn't find the link that I didn't record because of my carelessness at that time.

+- While browsing the projects on the Student Projects page of Code Institute, I saw that [Fiona Tracey](https://github.com/Fiona-T) used pyfiglet to create ASCII text and termcolor to color the text in her project.
+That's why I decided to use these libraries.

+### Acknowledgments

+- Thanks to Code Institute for the repository provided to us so that we can create the project,

+- Thanks to my mentor, Precious Ijege, whose comments made me develop this project in a more convenient way,

+- Thanks to the Code Institute slack community

+- Thanks to everyone at Code Institute for their help and support.